ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ## What is a blockchain oracle? {#what-is-a-blockchain-oracle}

-Oracles are applications that source, verify, and transmit external information (i.e., information stored off-chain) to smart contracts running on the blockchain.
+Oracles are applications that source, verify, and transmit external information (i.e. information stored off-chain) to smart contracts running on the blockchain.
 Besides “pulling” off-chain data and broadcasting it on Ethereum, oracles can also “push” information from the blockchain to external systems.
 An example is an oracle that unlocks a smart lock once the user sends the fee via an Ethereum transaction.

 Oracles act as a “bridge” connecting smart contracts on blockchains to the real world.
 Without oracles, smart contract applications would only be able to access on-chain data.
 A blockchain oracle provides a mechanism for triggering smart contract functions using real-world data.